For UAW members, two-tier wage issue is personal

-KANSAS CITY, Kansas For United Auto Workers union members Jermaine and Akema Austin, a two-tier wage system at General Motors Co (GM.N) is not just business, it's personal.
+KANSAS CITY, Kansas, June 2 For United Auto Workers union members Jermaine and Akema Austin, a two-tier wage system at General Motors Co is not just business, it's personal.

 GM has two classes of UAW workers - long-time "first-tier" employees, who earn about $28 an hour, and "second-tier" workers hired after 2007, who earn about $16 to $19 an hour.
 The Austins are on opposite sides of the divide.